-Vice President for Academic Affairs; Director, Center for Civic Engagement; Associate Professor of Political Studies; Director, Globalization and International Studies
+Executive Vice President and Vice President for Academic Affairs; Director, Center for Civic Engagement; Professor of Political Studies

-Academic Program Affiliation(s): Bard Globalization and International Affairs Program, Global and International Studies, Political Studies, Russian and Eurasian Studies
+Academic Program Affiliation(s): Bard Globalization and International Affairs Program, Global and International Studies, Politics, Russian and Eurasian Studies

 Area of Specialization: Russian and East European Politics, Media and Politics, Comparative Politics